atharva-hukkeri/SPPU-2019-Pattern-SE-COMP/Sem 1/Fundamentals of Data Structures/README.md

     <td>Second year Computer Engineering class, set A of students like
 Vanilla Ice-cream and set B of students like butterscotch ice-cream.
-Write C++ program to store two sets using linked list. compute and
+Write C++ program to store two sets using linked list. compute and display-<br>

-display-
+a) Set of students who like both vanilla and butterscotch<br>
-a) Set of students who like both vanilla and butterscotch
+b) Set of students who like either vanilla or butterscotch or not both<br>

-b) Set of students who like either vanilla or butterscotch or not both c)Number of students who like neither vanilla nor butterscotch</td>
+c)Number of students who like neither vanilla nor butterscotch</td>
   </tr>